 Structure 2 (or Structure II) is a north-facing pyramid that is the largest in in the Maya world.
 The base measures 120 meters (390 ft) square and it stands over 45 meters (148 ft) high.
 The construction of this pyramid is similar to other pyramids, where there are multiple construction on top of each other, enabling incredible heights.
 The core of the building (Structure 2A) is a triadic pyramid dating to the Late Pre-classic Period.
 An extension was added to the front of the pyramid in the Early Classic Period which covered an earlier building on the north side and made up a series of shrines.
 Structure 2B was the central shrine, 2C was the east shrine and 2D the west shrine.
 The facade was decorated with six large masks set between the stairways, three arranged vertically on each side.

 This is a Loco Gringo favored destination in the southern region.
 Not only do we love the Mayan ruin, but the surrounding area.
-Our last visit was a few years ago and we think it is time to return!
+Our last visit was in 2015 and we still love this site!

 From the Riviera Maya and Costa Maya, Calakmul can be accessed going south on Hwy 307 to Chetumal and then west on Hwy 186, the Chetumal-Escarcega highway.
 We recommend an overnight close to the ruins so you can get an early start into the ruin site.
-The drive to the entrance is a long and poorly paved road so allow yourself some time to get to the entrance.
+The drive to the entrance is a long and and naroow paved road so allow yourself some time to get to the entrance.
 On a recent visit in 2015 the drive took 90 minutes to complete.
 Note: There are a few entrance fees when you go to Calakmul.
 At the entrance to the Biosphere you are to pay for your vehicle and each passenger.
 For two people the cost was under 10 USD/130 pesos.
 As you approach the museum half way to the site, you will be asked to pay an additional fee for the road 4usd/60 pesos.
 The entrance to the ruin site requires the INAH fee of 4usd/56pesos per person.
 This might seem confusing but with the ruins located in the Biosphere there are different fees that you are not required to pay at INAH sites.
 Bring pesos for all the fees.